+The previous movement cannot be generated using the method presented in [De Lasa et al., 2010] since inequality tasks were considered without the main priority.
+We now consider a less complex example that this method can handle, with all the inequality constraints feasible and at the top priority.
 The robot has to open a valve by manipulating a wheel.
 The motion is composed of two parts: the robot first manipulates the wheel using one hand, then rotates the wheel using both hands with successive re-grasps.
 During the motion, the robot has to avoid a block located on its left, and to keep its COM inside the support polygon.
-When grasping the wheel, the robot has to look at it; when rotating the wheel, it has to look at a pression meter located on its left.
-All the inequalities are considered at the top priority levels so that the HQP behavior can be compared to the solution proposed in [De Lasa et al., 2010].
-The first movement (left-arm manipulation) is summarized in Figures 12 to 15.
-The second movement (both-arm manipulation) is summarized in Figures 16 to 21.
-The comparison of the computation times are given in Figures 22 to 24.
+When grasping the wheel, the robot has to look at it; when rotating the wheel, it has to look at a manometer located on its left.
+The first movement (left-arm manipulation) is summarized in Figures 11 to 14.
+The second movement (both-arm manipulation) is summarized in Figures 15 to 20.
+The comparison of the computation times for both movements is given in Fig. 21.

-Fig. 12: Simulation B-1: Snapshots of the first movement: the robot uses only its left hand to manipulate the wheel.
-The three snapshots are captured during the wheel rotation for three angles of $0, \frac{2\pi}{3}$ and $\frac{4\pi}{3}$ .
+Fig. 11: Simulation B-1: Snapshots of the first movement: the robot uses only its left hand to manipulate the wheel.
+The three snapshots are captured during the wheel rotation for three angles of 0, $\frac{2\pi}{3}$ and $\frac{4\pi}{3}$.